finbourne/lusid-sdk-java-preview/sdk/docs/ConfigurationRecipeApi.md

 <a name="listConfigurationRecipes"></a>
 # **listConfigurationRecipes**
-> ResourceListOfGetRecipeResponse listConfigurationRecipes(scope, asAt, filter)
+> ResourceListOfGetRecipeResponse listConfigurationRecipes(asAt)

 [EXPERIMENTAL] List the set of Configuration Recipes

 List the set of configuration recipes at the specified date/time and scope

 ### Example
 ```java